Best Pellet Grill for Beginners in 2026: Start Grilling Right

 What to Prioritize as a Beginner

 1. WiFi connectivity (if budget allows).
 The ability to monitor your cook remotely and receive guided instructions through an app dramatically reduces the learning curve.
-The Traeger App, Camp Chef Connect, and Green Mountain's app all provide valuable guidance for new grillers.
+The Traeger App, Brisk It's app (with its optional AI guidance), Camp Chef Connect, and Green Mountain's app all provide valuable guidance for new grillers.

 2. Easy cleanup system.
 You will cook more often if cleanup is easy.
 Camp Chef's Ash Kickin system and Traeger's EZ-Clean Keg are both excellent.
 Models that require you to manually vacuum the fire pot every few cooks are less likely to get consistent maintenance from a beginner.